minirgb2019/Multiplayer-Game/README.md

 ![K_2win](https://user-images.githubusercontent.com/51940857/74211941-0e608780-4c60-11ea-8b35-de15185c0ab2.PNG)

-#Improvement
+Next Step:
-  It might use React to rewrite codes, which can make multiplayer game, so players can interact better.
+  1.It can use React to rewrite codes, which can make multiplayer game, so players can interact better.
-  It might add some 3-D floating image on the website.
+  2.It might add some 3-D floating image on the website.